 From 1 May 1990, examiners gave candidates a brief explanation of faults committed during the test, plus advice on areas for improvement.

 Under new legislation, anyone accompanying a learner driver from October 1990 must be at least 21 and must have held a driving licence for a minimum of 3 years.

 The Pass Plus scheme was introduced in November 1995 to help newly qualified young drivers gain valuable driving experience and reduce the risk of them being involved in an accident.

 A separate written theory test was introduced on 1 July 1996.
-It replaced questions asked about the Highway Code during practical test.
+It replaced questions asked about The Highway Code during the driving test.
 Candidates now have to produce their driving licence for their test.